karanjarwal999/CALCULAT0R/README.md

 * Some Instructions

+ -Backspace
- 1. Backspace--> to delete one charecter
+ to delete one charecter

  2. c     --> to clear screen